Happy Anniversary (1959 film): Title song

 "Happy Anniversary" is also the title of a popular song with music written by Robert Allen and lyrics by Al Stillman, that was introduced in this film.
-Recordings have been made by The Four Lads, Jane Morgan, Maureen Evans and Joan Regan.
+Recordings have been made by Mitzi Gaynor, The Four Lads, Jane Morgan, Maureen Evans and Joan Regan.
+Jane Morgan's version reached number 15 in Canada.

 Censorship

 At the time, the Motion Picture Production Code prohibited the portrayal of illicit sex as harmless or positive.
 For the film to be approved under the Code, a line had to be inserted in post-production in which Chris expresses his regret at having had premarital sex with Alice.
 As Niven was not available, the line was done as a voice-over impression of Niven by voice actor Allen Swift.